FranRom/native-pokemon/README.md

 I've used Expo (https://expo.io/learn) to create this project.

-The data is fetched from PokeAPI, documentation: https://pokeapi.co/docs/v2.html
+The data is fetched from PokeAPI, documentation: https://pokeapi.co/docs/v2.html I have set a limit of 50 results because it is just for development purpose, but you can change it easily in the code.

 ## Instructions